alexbt/algorithms/README.md

 An interface declares a set of related methods, outside of any class.
 An abstract class is an incomplete class definition that declares but does not define all of its methods.
-Conceptually, then, an interface defines an application programming interface (API) that is independent of any class hierarchy.
+Conceptually, then, an interface defines an application programming interface (API. that is independent of any class hierarchy.
 In fact, interfaces can be used in non-OO programming models, such as componentbased models like COM and CORBA.
 However, you’re focusing on the use of interfaces in an object-oriented context, where they are useful in their own right.
 Interfaces are the ultimate encapsulators, because they hide all the details of the classes that implement their methods from the user of the interface.
 They’re particularly important - almost necessary, in fact - in languages that only support single inheritance (classes can only inherit from one base class).
 A class that exposes its members via an interface is said to implement the interface.

 Unlike an interface, an abstract class is a proper class: It can have data members and can be a subclass of other classes.
-Unlike a concrete (nonabstract) class, however, some of its behaviors are deliberately left to be defined by its own subclasses.
+Unlike a concrete (nonabstract. class, however, some of its behaviors are deliberately left to be defined by its own subclasses.
 Abstract classes cannot be instantiated because of this - only instances of concrete subclasses can be created.

 Virtual Methods

 Describe what virtual methods are and why they are useful.

-A virtual method is a method whose implementation is determined at run time based on the actual type (class) of the invoking object.
+A virtual method is a method whose implementation is determined at run time based on the actual type (class. of the invoking object.
 Nonstatic Java methods are always virtual, so Java programmers may have trouble answering this one; but in C# and C++, methods are only virtual when declared with the virtual keyword - nonvirtual methods are the default.

 Once you explain what virtual methods are and why they’re useful, talk about their advantages and disadvantages.
 The primary advantage was just described: the run-time method selection.
 Virtual methods are also used to declare abstract methods.
-The disadvantages are that it takes longer to invoke a virtual method (at a minimum, one lookup needs to be done in a table to find the right method - you can’t jump directly to the method as you can with nonvirtuals) and that extra memory is required to store the information needed for the lookup.
+The disadvantages are that it takes longer to invoke a virtual method (at a minimum, one lookup needs to be done in a table to find the right method - you can’t jump directly to the method as you can with nonvirtuals. and that extra memory is required to store the information needed for the lookup.

 Multiple Inheritance

 Why do C# and Java disallow the multiple inheritance of classes?

-In C++ it’s legal for a class to inherit (directly or indirectly) from more than one class, which is referred to as multiple inheritance.
+In C++ it’s legal for a class to inherit (directly or indirectly. from more than one class, which is referred to as multiple inheritance.
 C# and Java, however, limit classes to single inheritance - each class inherits from a single parent class.

 Multiple inheritance is a useful way to create classes that combine aspects of two disparate class hierarchies, something that often happens when using different class frameworks within a single application.
 If two frameworks define their own base classes for exceptions, for example, you can use multiple inheritance to create exception classes that can be used with either framework.